NikNikolas/Billups/README.md

 ### Database

-- There is no concrete implementation of database
+- There is only in memory storing data (approved by HR)
-- All data are stored in LocalDb.cs of project Infrastructure.Data.
-That is in memory data with initialy populated codebooks
+- InMemory Data storage is performed via https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.InMemory/

 ### Logger